Relative Entropy Pathwise Policy Optimization: Relative Entropy Pathwise Policy Optimization

 where $\mathcal{H}[\pi_\theta(x)]$ is the entropy of the policy evaluated at $x$, and $\alpha$ is a hyperparameter which trades off reward maximization and entropy maximization. \algoname combines the maximum entropy objective with TD-$\lambda$ estimates, resulting in the following target estimate

 where $N$ is the maximum length of the future trajectory we obtain from the environment for the state-action pair $(x,a)$.
 Our implementation relies on the efficient backwards pass algorithm presented by \cite{daley_2019_reconciling}.
-This is used as a fixed target in each Q learning step in place of the bootstrapped target employed by the SAC algorithm.
+Crucially, the targets are computed on-policy after a new data batch is gathered, and the Q targets are not recomputed before gathering new data.
 Our Q learning loss is